chrisenz/Analog-Circuit-Design/README.md

 * [The telescopic OTA](Amplifiers/OTAs/Telescopic%20OTA/) ([pdf](Amplifiers/OTAs/Telescopic%20OTA/Telescopic_OTA.pdf)).
 * [The folded-cascode OTA](Amplifiers/OTAs/Folded%20Cascode%20OTA/) ([pdf](Amplifiers/OTAs/Folded%20Cascode%20OTA/Folded_cascode_OTA.pdf)).

 You can either just read the pdf file to understand how the OTA was designed.
-You can also download the folder and perform the design on you own computer either withe same specifications which does not need the simulations to be re-ran.
+You can also download the folder and perform the design on your own computer either with the same specifications which does not need the simulations to be re-ran.
 You can also redesign the OTA for a different set of specification but for the same 180nm technology.
 In order to do this you neeed to enable the following variables
 ```python
 newDesign=True
 #newDesign=False